Skip to main content

 If you sell the bonds or stocks with an eye toward your overall income level in any given year, you might be able to pick the year when your tax rate will be lower than another year.

 Tax loss harvesting is also a simple strategy that is often ignored.
 Sometimes, selling a stock or bond makes sense even if you don’t need to rebalance, create liquidity or replace a manager.
 If the market takes a major downturn, you can sell some of your holdings to create a “tax loss.”
-The theory would be to sell the stock (for example) and immediately replace it with similar stock.
-This “harvests” the loss to reduce your taxes but does not alter your long-term allocation strategy; you get your cake and can eat it too.

-Critical Deductions to Consider
+Critical Tax Deductions to Consider

 Itemized Tax Deductions to Consider

-Below-the-line deductions are subtracted from your adjusted gross income to determine your taxable income.
+Below-the-line tax deductions are subtracted from your adjusted gross income to determine your taxable income.
 Not all of these are allowed all the time; many are “conditional,” meaning that you must meet some conditions to use the deduction.

 The most common condition is the standard deduction level.
 Each year the IRS stipulates the standard deduction limit, and you cannot deduct your extra expenses unless they exceed the limit.
 These are your itemized deductions, which are harder for high-income earners to achieve than in past years.